dp119/unix/README.md

 	Unix script to read a file line by line and pass it as a parameter to another command

+	git stash

+	how to merge changes from forked repo to original repo

+	Ways of authenticating in Jenkins and job level authorization

+	List of python libraries used

 # <h6> *This is a markdown file.
 Learn more about it [here](https://guides.github.com/features/mastering-markdown/) .*